pvial00/BlackDye/README.md

 # BlackDye Block Cipher

+*** DO NOT USE THIS CIPHER!!!
+PURELY EXPERIMENTAL CODE
 *** Warning BlackDye has not undergone heavy cryptanalysis and should not be used in production systems

 High speed block cipher - 256 bit